Hortivation/getting-started/datasource_owners/README.md

 - `about`: description of the dataset
 - `contact`: person to contact
 - `additional_info`: additional information about the dataset
-- `type`: One of: `file`, `fuseki`, `xml`
-- `path`: path to the dataset file or the name of the fuseki dataset

-Any changes to this .yaml file will also automatically be detected and updated online.

-### File Storage

-In order to create a `file` dataset you need to create a turtle (`.ttl`) file in the `datasets` directory.
-After that you have to add a yaml object to the datasource desciption file.

-NOTE: The `datasets` directory is mounted in the server on the `/datasets` directory.
-Therefore the `path` should be relative from that directory.
-Examples:

-1. In the `datasets` directory I have a `data.ttl` file.
-In this case the path should be `/datasets/data.ttl`
-2. In the `datasets` directory I have another directory called `dataset1` and in that directory a `data.ttl` file.
-In this case the path should be `/datasets/dataset1/data.ttl`

 ### Data categories